The power outlet. An ordinary and unglamorous object.

-The parasite podcasts are sound interventions the streets of cities.
+The parasite podcasts are sound interventions on the streets of cities.
 They are a series of interviews, poems, snippets that discuss the topic of electrical and other power in public space.
-They are in the shape of power plugs, that are deprived of their function in order to become hosts for the audio.
+They are in the shape of power plugs, that are 'repaired' of their usefulness in order to become hosts for the audio.
 Solar energy powers them, to survive in the streets longer.

 The parasite podcasts are site specific pieces, that remain in their location until removed, broken, stolen, you imagine it.
 They are a trace of transience.